okjuan/vbook/_posts/2023-11-30-good-pnw-beer.md

 layout: post
 title: what are the best IPAs in the PNW?
 permalink: /best-IPAs
-tags: notes seattle portland vancouver victoria
+tags: seattle portland vancouver victoria
 ---

 I love IPAs, and I've had a lot of them, mostly in the Pacific Northwest.
 These are my few favorites.